CathyMorgan/osticket-prereqs/README.md

   <h3 align="center">VC Download MySQL</h3>

-Down and install MySQL and agree to all permissions.
+Download and install MySQL and agree to all permissions.
 You will then create a username and password for the platform you will use to store the information used in osTicket.

 ![image](https://github.com/CathyMorgan/osticket-prereqs/assets/107357582/c3a003ae-23e7-49f9-ba6c-11ffde076158)